Mod-two cohomology rings of alternating groups: Product and coproduct structures on series of groups

-Examples include symmetric groups, general linear groups over finite fields, and series of Coxeter groups.
-We are concerned with mod-two cohomology of alternating groups, so we can set $G_i = \alt_{2i}$, yielding a product series.
-For the rest of this paper, when we refer to $\alt_n$ we assume $n$ is even, generally making this explicit.
-For work on odd alternating groups commutativity would fail up to up to conjugation, so the lack of commutativity on cohomology would be controlled by a standard involution, which plays a substantial part in the mod-two setting as well.
+Examples include symmetric groups, general linear groups over finite fields, series of Coxeter groups, as well as alternating groups.
+We consider alternating groups in a slightly different way.
+The mod-two cohomology of an odd alternating group is isomorphic to that of the preceding even group, so we set $G_i = \alt_{2i}$ to define a product series.
+For the rest of this paper, when we refer to $\alt_n$ we assume $n$ is even.
+For work on cohomology of alternating groups at odd primes, commutativity up to conjugation does not hold.
+The lack of commutativity on cohomology is controlled by a standard involution, which also plays a substantial role in the mod-two setting, as we develop in Section~\ref{involution}.

-\begin{definition} An almost-Hopf ring is a vector space $V$ with two associative, commutative products $\odot$ and $\cdot$, and a coproduct $\Delta$ so that $(\cdot, \Delta)$ defines a bialgebra, and $\cdot$ distributes over $\odot$ with respect to the coproduct.
-Explicitly, distributivity means the following diagram commutes, where $\mu_\odot$ and $\mu_\cdot$ are the bilinear maps which correspond to the multiplications and $\tau$ is the twist map that exchanges the middle two factors.
+\begin{definition} An almost-Hopf semi-ring is a graded vector space $V$ with two associative, commutative products $\odot$ and $\cdot$, and a cocommutative coproduct $\Delta$ so that $(\cdot, \Delta)$ defines a bialgebra, and $\cdot$ distributes over $\odot$ with respect to the coproduct.
+Explicitly, distributivity means the following diagram commutes, where $\mu_\odot$ and $\mu_\cdot$ are the bilinear maps which correspond to the multiplications and $\tau$ is the twist map that exchanges the middle two factors:

 \end{definition}

 In formulas, distributivity means